All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Maintenance phase (weeks 7-16): - 2.0-2.5mg once per week - Extended maintenance may improve hair outcomes - Some providers recommend longer maintenance specifically for hair

-Complementary strategies: - Ensure adequate protein intake (hair is made of keratin, a protein) - Check iron, ferritin, zinc, and vitamin D levels; deficiencies impair hair growth - Scalp massage for 5 minutes daily may improve blood flow to follicles - Reduce heat styling and chemical treatments during the protocol - Manage stress, which is a major contributor to hair loss
+Complementary strategies: - Ensure adequate protein intake (hair is made of keratin, a protein) - Check iron, ferritin, zinc, and vitamin D levels. deficiencies impair hair growth - Scalp massage for 5 minutes daily may improve blood flow to follicles - Reduce heat styling and chemical treatments during the protocol - Manage stress, which is a major contributor to hair loss

 GLP-1 users take note: Hair thinning is a reported side effect of GLP-1 medications, likely from rapid weight loss and nutritional changes.
-TB-500 may help counteract this, but addressing the root cause (adequate nutrition, especially protein and micronutrients) is essential.
+TB-500 may help counteract this, but addressing the root cause (adequate nutrition, especially protein and micronutrients) is important.

 Your can design a protocol that addresses both your primary treatment goals and hair health concerns.